Azulaloi/obsidian-skribi/docs/docs/settings.md

 ## **Template Folder**

 Files in this folder are loaded as templates.

 ## **Script Folder**

 JS files in this folder are loaded as functions.
+See: [Scriptloading](/scripting/scriptloading)

 ## **Verbose Logging**